JozefJarosciak/X1/README.md

 ## Overview

-This repository is dedicated to hosting comprehensive instructions for setting up and running both read-only and full validator nodes on the X1 blockchain.
+This repository is dedicated to hosting instructions for setting up and running both read-only and full validator nodes on the X1 blockchain.

-The primary focus, at present, is on the Testnet phase of the X1 blockchain.
-Detailed guidelines cater to users interested in participating in this phase, either by running a read-only node for network support or by setting up a full validator node for more active involvement.
+The focus, at present, is to provide detailed guidelines for the Testnet phase of the X1 blockchain.

-As the X1 blockchain progresses toward its Mainnet launch, we will update this repository with relevant instructions and resources to facilitate an effortless transition and set up for the Mainnet.
+As the X1 blockchain progresses toward its Mainnet launch, we will update this repository with relevant instructions.

 ## How-To: Set Up Your X1 Testnet Validator
+Detailed instructions for the read-only node and full validator node (for more active involvement) are posted at the link below:

 - **Testnet Instructions:** https://github.com/JozefJarosciak/X1/blob/main/Validator-Instructions_Testnet.md